CVC 21950 Failure to Yield to a Pedestrian: Info + What to Do

 Failure to yield can have significant consequences, from fines to demerit points.
 Here’s what to expect if you get a CVC 21950 ticket:

-For reference, a single traffic ticket can have a serious impact on your insurance, causing premiums to rise by about 20-30% or more.
+In addition to the fines and fees from your ticket, getting a point on your driving record will almost always cause your insurance premiums to increase.
+A single traffic ticket can have a serious impact on your insurance, causing premiums to rise by about 20-30% or more

 The best-case scenario might be a small increase of around 10-15% if your insurer offers forgiveness for a first-time minor violation.
 In the worst-case scenario, you could see your rates double, especially for serious violations or repeat offenses.